RuiAAPeres/RPDynamicWarningView/README.md

 RPDynamicWarningView
 ====================

-Introduction
+Overview
 ---------

+A simple warning view that takes advantage of UIKit Dynamic.
+This is inspired on the jumping icon that you would see on a Mac's dock, when the app wants to get your attention.
+(For example: open a project in Xcode and remove the physical project afterwards: your will see the Xcode icon jumping from the dock).

-A simple warning view that takes advantage of UIKit Dynamics.
-On this demo a warning is showed to the user, because we can't find his locaiton.
+On this demo a warning is showed, because we can't find his locaiton.
 With `RPDynamicWarningView` it would look like this:

 <img src="https://raw.github.com/RuiAAPeres/RPDynamicWarningView/master/demo.gif">

+You can use this project with any image and text you would like.
+The goal is to draw the user's attention to it, without blocking the UI in any way (avoiding `UIAlertView`).

 Usage
 ---------